U.S. District Court

 Race and gender are not factors in determining your eligibility to serve as a juror.
 We ask these questions so that we can assure a proper racial and gender balance in our master jury wheel.

-Yes.
-We need the information contained on your questionnaire for statistical purposes even if you have been excused.
-However, if you are requesting an excuse, your written request may be returned with your juror information form in the same envelope.
+Yes, we need the information contained on your questionnaire for statistical purposes, even if you have been excused.
+If you are requesting an excuse, you may submit the excuse online or by fax.
+You can send an excuse in writing if the above options are unavailable.

 A petit juror's responsibility is to determine issues of fact "beyond a reasonable doubt" in civil and criminal cases and to reach a verdict in conjunction with those findings.
 A grand juror's responsibility is to determine "probable cause" based on the facts and accusations presented by the prosecutor.
 If a grand jury finds probable cause, an indictment will be handed down.
 An indictment is the most common way a criminal case starts.